Cameron Peupion

-Cameron Paul Jacques Peupion (born 23 September 2002) is an Australian soccer player who plays as a winger for ADO Den Haag of the Eerste Divisie, the second-tier of Dutch football.
-He plays internationally for Australia under-23s national team.
+Cameron Paul Jacques Peupion (born 23 September 2002) is an Australian soccer player who plays as a winger for club ADO Den Haag.

 Club career

 Peupion started his career with A-League club Sydney FC youth side Sydney FC Youth.

 Brighton & Hove Albion

 Peupion joined the youth academy of Premier League side Brighton & Hove Albion on 1 July 2020.

 Peupion made his debut for Brighton on 24 August 2022, coming on as an 80th-minute substitute replacing fellow debutant Julio Enciso and assisting Evan Ferguson's first Albion goal in the 3–0 away win over League One side Forest Green Rovers in the EFL Cup second round.

 He made his Premier League debut on 18 May 2023, coming on as a 85th-minute substitute in an eventual 4–1 away loss to Newcastle.
 He thanked his family for the fantastic reaction of his debut.
 The "kick-off was at 4.30am for them but they were all up watching," Peupion who is from Sydney.
 "To feel the support from the people I love back home was really special and I feel very lucky to have them all behind me from Australia," calling his debut "a dream come true" despite the result.